vijdan-anjum/localResto/README.md

   }
 ]
 ```
-The example below is the sample requestion in JSON when user want to check cuisine in Winnipeg
+The example below is the sample request in JSON when the user wishes to check the available cuisine types in Winnipeg:
 ```
 [
   {